 - We aim to reduce emissions from our own value chain (scope 1 and 2) by 50% by the end of 2023.

 Want to know more?
-Download the latest sustaiability report here
+Download the latest sustainability report here

 Our green initiatives are broad in scope, and the solutions aim to benefit both the environment and society.
 We have highlighted some of our key focus areas below.

 Our service technicians are constantly on the road, and TDC NET has one of Denmark’s largest vehicle fleets.
-We therefore launched Project Greenforce in 2021, and have committed to reducing the total number of kilometres driven by up to 25% by 2025.
+We have therefore launched Project Greenforce, and have committed to reducing the total number of kilometres driven by up to 25% by 2025.
 Using AI and algorithms, we are currently working to reduce the number of kilometres driven by our technicians.

 Climate action is one of the five focus areas.
 Click on one of the pages below and read more about the other paths to sustainability.

 Future-proof digital infrastructure